 Yes, even though you’re watering the plant regularly it can still end up not getting enough water if the water isn’t reaching the roots.
 If you see roots poking out of the drainage holes on the bottom of the container your plant is growing in, then it’s high time your aloe vera has a new home.

 What Size Pot Should You Repot your Plant into?

 Measure the diameter of your plant’s current pot or container and then increase the size of the new container by two to four inches.

 Usually, when you’re repotting your indoor plants, you only want to increase the size by 1 and a half inches but in extreme cases when the plant is overdue to be repotted, moving it into a container between two and four inches larger may be better for it.

-The reason your aloe vera drooped in a small pot was that its roots could grow no further.
-Instability of the roots resulted.
-Once your aloe vera can stretch its roots in a bigger pot, its days of being limp and sad should be behind it.
+once your aloe vera can stretch its roots in a bigger pot, its days of looking limp and sad should be behind it.